teamelite48/phaser-template/tutorial/part-1.md

 }
 ```

-Let's take a look at the game configuration in `src/index.js` to better understand what's going on.
+Let's take a look at the game configuration in `src/game.js` to better understand what's going on.
 It looks like this:

 ```
 import Phaser from 'phaser';
-import Main from './scenes/main';
+import Play from './scenes/play';

 const game = new Phaser.Game({
   type: Phaser.AUTO,